-Just a reminder: If you are installing an irrigation system, booster pump or boiler, you are required to install a backflow prevention assembly at your water meter.
-This assembly prevents any water from returning back into the water main and is used to protect the water supply from contamination.
-If you have any questions about backflow prevention, please stop by our office for an informational packet or call Jim Freeman at (360) 373-9508.
+Just a reminder: If you are installing an irrigation system, booster pump, boiler, or any other apparatus on your plumbing system, you are required to install a backflow prevention assembly at your water meter.
+This assembly is a mechanical unit that is designed to protect the public water supply from contamination by preventing a dangerous reversal of flow ("backflow").
+Before installing a backflow prevention assembly, please stop by our office for an informational packet or call Jim Freeman at (360) 373-9508.